xinwenfu/VChat_GTER_CodeReuse/README.md

 	<img src="Images/I13.png" width=800>

-	* Notice that we did not get a shell, this means something likely went wrong...
+	* Notice that we did not get a shell; this means something likely went wrong...

 9) We can set a breakpoint at our jump esp command.
 	* We can see the shellcode is being executed normally